propeller-heads/tycho-x/TAP–1.md

+# Pool Explorer
 # tldr;
 A local UI to explore DEX pools.
-Low-latency, uncompromising pool coverage and data availability.
+Filter for, and explore DEX pools, with low-latency, full coverage and trustlessly reliable data.
 # Implementations
 NA - there are no implementations yet of this Tycho Extension.